adityaviolin824/RoleRocket-AI/README.md

 4. **Presentation & tailored advice**
    - A presenter agent turns the scored jobs into a human-readable markdown report (`presenter_output.md`) with:
-     - Ranked roles, scores, and short “why it fits” explanations.
+     - Ranked roles, scores, and short "why it fits" explanations.
      - Matched vs missing skills and quick next-step suggestions.
    - The user then selects roles they care about most.
    - An advisor phase generates a second markdown report (`profile_improvement_output.md`) with role-specific recommendations on: